 In September 2010, Microsoft commissioned a study to see how effectively Web browsers protect users against socially engineered malware and malicious websites, which are websites that look benign, but aim to convince visitors to download and execute malicious software.
-NSS Labs conducted tests involving six browsers using real-world threats that showed the beta version of Microsoft's
+NSS Labs conducted tests involving six browsers using real-world threats that showed the beta version of Microsoft's Internet Explorer 9 (IE9) does a better job of defending against real-world malware than any other browser.

 For companies not running Internet Explorer, it may well be worth considering a move to IE 9, especially as companies roll out Windows 7.